aframevr/aframe/docs/guides/index.md

 Then what we can tell the animation only to start when the cursor clicks the box event, using the animation's `begin` attribute.
-The cursor will emit the `cursor-click` event on the box, and the animation will listen to it:
+The cursor will emit the `click` event on the box, and the animation will listen to it:

 ```html
 <a-scene>